RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 **Sharing**

 * Can be easily shared
-* Can reach a large number of users
+* Can reach a large number of users via NuGet
 * Quickly published and available
 * No explicit package validation